Julie DeLuca Reg. MBACP MNCS (Accred) ACIPD

 Certificate: Couple/Relationship Counselling

-Couples Counselling; Working with clients who self harm; Working with victims of Domestic Violence and Abuse; Clients with Autism and Asperger Syndrome; The Impact of Sexual Violence; Psychosexual Therapy; Mindfulness; PTSD and Trauma Counselling; EMDR, Suicide Intervention, Eating Disorders, Counselling Young People and Papyrus (prevention of young people suicide).
+Couples Counselling; Working with clients who self harm; Working with victims of Domestic Violence and Abuse; Clients with Autism and Asperger Syndrome; The Impact of Sexual Violence; Psychosexual Therapy (ongoing); Mindfulness; PTSD and Trauma Counselling; EMDR, Suicide Intervention, Eating Disorders, Counselling Young People and Papyrus (prevention of young people suicide).

 Masters (MSc) Psychosexual Therapy (UCLAN)

 Areas of counselling I deal with